 We enter the UKMT Team Challenges for teams of four sixth formers, of which not more than two are in the Upper Sixth.
 The competitions are designed to encourage teamwork and cooperation, and can include a requirement for the team to do some preparatory study on a selected field outside the normal curriculum.

 The British Mathematical Olympiad is popular with our students.
 In 2016, two Perse students represented the UK in the Balkan Mathematical Olympiad, and were selected for the UK squad for the International Mathematical Olympiad.
 In 2017, six pupils qualified for the BMO2 (of which 100 pupils qualify nationally) and four students were awarded distinctions.
+In 2018, 14 pupils qualified for BMO1.
 One student represented the UK team in the Romanian Master of Mathematics competition and was selected as a reserve for the International Mathematics Olympiad team.
 Our students have considerable success in the Senior Maths Team competitions; in 2015 one team reached the national final while another won the poster competition.

 We encourage wide reading around the subject; we provide our suggestions of good texts and encourage students to explore the University of Cambridge reading list.

-More than 50 sixth form mathematicians help local primary school children learn maths as part of their fortnightly timetabled enrichment, either providing gifted children with extra stretch or supporting those who are finding maths more challenging.
+More than 60 Sixth Form mathematicians help children in 16 local primary schools learn maths as part of their fortnightly timetabled enrichment, either providing gifted children with extra stretch or supporting those who are finding maths more challenging.
 Students often find that having to explain maths concepts to others, often in many different ways, helps reinforce their own knowledge.

 - Beyond the classroom